Last eastern Ghouta rebels poised to surrender: Syrian state media

 A group of stranded fighters from another insurgent group, Failaq al Rahman, who had fled to Douma from advancing army troops at the start of the latest campaign, left the city on Sunday, state media said.

+Syria's state news agency SANA said 24 buses carrying around 1,200 fighters from Failaq al Rahman and their families left Douma on Sunday in the first such pullout of fighters.

-On Saturday it concluded a week-long evacuation of thousands of its fighters from areas it had controlled in other parts of the enclave.
+On Saturday the rebel group concluded a week-long evacuation of thousands of its fighters from areas it had controlled in other parts of the enclave.

 SEEKING A WAY OUT